 Note that the "documentation" links in the list above go to the Microsoft documentation for setting up social authentication in ASP.NET Core.
 I linked to those because they give good details about how to setup your credentials at the various providers.
 Those articles also show how to wire things up in the Startup.cs file of your application, but you don't need to do any of that with cloudscribe Core, that is already wired up for you, you only need to enter the api credentials in the UI and then the social login buttons will appear on the registration and login pages.

 Using OpenId Connect

-OpenId Connect is more open ended, and you can use any service that implements the OpenId Connect protocols. cloudscribe Core has optional integration with IdentityServer4 which implements the OpenId Connect protocols, so you can actually use one installation of cloudscribe that has the IdentityServer4 integration to enable authentication in other installations of cloudscribe Core by setting up the client credentials for IdentityServer4.
-In other words a cloudscribe Core installation with the IdentityServer4 integration, can be an Identity Provider for other installations of cloudscribe Core or any client applications that can use OpenId Connect authentication.
+OpenId Connect is more open ended, and you can use any service that implements the OpenId Connect protocols (such as Azure AD). cloudscribe Core has optional integration with IdentityServer4 which implements the OpenId Connect protocols, so you can actually use one installation of cloudscribe that has the IdentityServer4 integration to enable authentication in other installations of cloudscribe Core by setting up the client credentials for IdentityServer4.
+In other words, a cloudscribe Core installation with the IdentityServer4 integration, can be an Identity Provider for other installations of cloudscribe Core or any client applications that can use OpenId Connect authentication.
 This can be very useful if you have multiple installations of cloudscribe and you want to have the same set of users across installations.

 In the configuration of the 3rd party service, set the reply URL (aka Redirect URI) to https://yoursite.com/signin-oidc and set the front-channel logout URL to https://yoursite.com/signout-callback-oidc

 Using OpenId Connect with Microsoft Azure Active Directory